 LinkedIn users tend to overuse the most popular hashtags on LinkedIn, so your chances of getting your content seen are meagre.
 That’s why it’s not sufficient to only rely on broad hashtags.
 With this handy tool, you’ll be able to source niche, trending hashtags quickly as well.

 The LinkedIn algorithm promotes your content to a broader audience when you’ve reached a certain threshold of engagement in the first two hours after posting.
 It is how it learns that your content is valuable to its users, but that’s just the tip of the iceberg in 2022.

-Partner up with a community of like-minded business owners who are also using engagement advertising.
-With sufficient authentic engagement, you’ll gain a high organic reach that will drive your business and brand forward.
+With sufficient boosts to your LinkedIn posts, you’ll gain a high organic reach that will drive your business and brand forward.

 Having a Posting Schedule